 Navient dealt with several lawsuits in recent years, with the U.S. Consumer Financial Protection Bureau alleging that Navient mishandled borrower accounts and steered borrowers toward forbearance instead of other options like income-driven repayment plans.

-If you have loans serviced by Granite State Management and Resources
+If you had loans serviced by Granite State Management and Resources

-Granite State announced that it would be ending its federal contract effective Dec.
+Granite State ended its federal contract effective Dec.
 31, 2021, to focus on EDvestinU, its private student loan product.
-Owned by the New Hampshire Higher Education Association Foundation, the company will be transitioning 1.3 million borrowers over to Edfinancial Services by the end of the year.
+Owned by the New Hampshire Higher Education Association Foundation, the company transitioned 1.3 million borrowers to Edfinancial Services.

-Borrowers will be transferred to Edfinancial in groups, with all transfers completed by the end of the year.
-Granite State and the Department of Education will be sending out notices to affected borrowers.
+Borrowers were transferred to Edfinancial in groups, and all transfers will be completed by the end of 2023.
+Granite State and the Department of Education sent out notices to affected borrowers.

-Note that if you took out a private student loan through Granite State’s EDvestinU service, Granite State will still be your servicer; this change affects only federal student loan borrowers.
+If you took out a private student loan through Granite State’s EDvestinU service, Granite State will still be your servicer.
+Only federal student loans have moved servicers.

-If you have loans serviced by PHEAA (FedLoan)
+If you had loans serviced by PHEAA (FedLoan)

-PHEAA, also known as FedLoan Servicing, announced in early July that it wouldn’t be renewing its contract with the Department of Education come Dec.
+PHEAA, also known as FedLoan Servicing, announced in early July 2021 that it wouldn’t renew its contract with the Department of Education.
+The contract officially ended on Dec.
 14, 2021.
-The company manages loans for 8.5 million borrowers.
+The company managed loans for 8.5 million borrowers.

 The announcement of loan companies exiting the federal loan programs came at a time of major change for federal servicers.
-The Department of Education is in the process of overhauling the federal student loan system through a platform called Next Generation Financial Services Environment (Next Gen) — the goal of which is to streamline and simplify federal servicing.
+The Department of Education is overhauling the federal student loan system through a platform called Next Generation Financial Services Environment (Next Gen) — the goal of which is to streamline and simplify federal servicing.
 It is expected to be implemented in December 2023.

 Cordray suggested during the 2021 Education Finance Conference that some servicers have decided to end their relationship with the Department of Education due to “new performance and accountability metrics” — a push to ensure that all borrowers are receiving quality service.

-Along with adding enhanced features to the Federal Student Aid website, the initiative will also consolidate the number of federal servicers down to five.
-This means that, eventually, millions of borrowers will transition to one of five servicers:
+Along with adding enhanced features to the Federal Student Aid website, the initiative will also consolidate the number of federal servicers to five.
+This means that, millions of borrowers have transitioned to one of the following servicers: